 In conclusion, this study has revealed a significant gap between existing laws and policies governing large-scale land acquisition for agricultural investments, on the one hand, and the actual processes that have been applied to recent investments, on the other.
 Despite lacking clear legal authority or codified procedures, the Uganda Investment Authority has directly acquired agricultural properties for allocation to private investors.
 Moreover, the UIA has allocated at least some of this land to foreign investors for commercial agricultural production, which is in direct contradiction to the Investment Code Act.
 The UIA has also assumed various roles and responsibilities that appear beyond its core competencies, including helping investors identify legitimate owners and occupants.
-At the same time, it appears that existing social and environmental safeguards have not been adequately applied to large-scale agricultural investments

 Private investment in Uganda's agriculture sector can have an important role to play in transferring new technologies to local farmers, increasing rural incomes, and promoting balanced socio-economic development.
 However, a number of reforms to existing policy, law, and practice will be necessary to ensure that this investment leads to sustainable and equitable development in Uganda.
 In particular, investors should be encouraged to create joint ventures and outgrower schemes with local land owners and occupants to facilitate skills and technology transfer and avoid displacing existing land holders.
 Where direct land acquisition is justified, detailed rules and regulations will need to be codified and implemented to clarify the role of the UIA and other government institutions in helping investors acquire agricultural land.
 The government needs to complete a comprehensive recording of rights to public and private lands and resolve existing land disputes to protect the rights of both existing landholders and investors.
 The UIA also needs to work closely with the Ministry of Lands, the Uganda Land Commission, and the District Land Boards to ensure that the rights of existing land owners and occupants are consistently recognized and enforced during the investment planning and implementation process.
-Finally, information about all investments-particularly those involving government land acquisitions-should be made publically available to support on-going monitoring and reform and to decrease opportunities for abuse.
+Finally, information about all investments -particularly those involving government land acquisitions-should be made publically available to support on-going monitoring and reform and to decrease opportunities for abuse.